RULES AND REGULATIONS

 • Prize Money and Trophies: division winners must attend the closing ceremony to be guaranteed prize money and trophies.

 • Filling A Spot in the Bracket: Before round three, if an advancing rider drops out of the event, the spot may be filled at the Head Judge’s discretion.
-Most often this would be done using an extra heat of top people cut from the previous round.

-• Event Cancellation: In the unfortunate circumstance that an IWT event has to be cancelled, due to unforeseen circumstances such as this the current Covid-19 crisis, then any registered rider is entitled to a refund.
+• Event Cancellation: In the unfortunate circumstance that an IWT event has to be cancelled, due to unforeseen circumstances such as this the Covid-19 crisis, then any registered rider is entitled to a refund.
 The IWT reserves the right to withhold 5% of the original transaction to help pay for credit card fees and non-refundable costs incurred by the IWT.
 If a rider wishes to extend their registration to a different event, or the same event in the following year, he/she is welcome to do so at no additional cost.

 END.